youngdonko/Project-Think/README.md

 # Project-Think

-Project Sample Code
+Project - Think

-This repository is about the test code in python in several short topics.
+This repository is about the sample code of test in python Each chapter is in order to learn about Github and Python code.

+1) Ch1.
+File handling in Python

-1) Ch2.
-Git test
+2) Ch2.
+Git test with Hello World in Python

-2) Ch3.
-SQL queary related panda frame
+3) Ch3.
+Use of SQL queary in Python, with Panda frame